smorrrs/Desperados-III-Resources/general_tech.md

 * Medium: Cooper, McCoy, Kate
 * Slow: Isabelle

+## Isabelle: Mind Controlled Enemies
+Enemies mind controlled by Isabelle can walk through locked doors, but the door remains locked to your characters.

+They can also interact with objects, but can't trigger events like freeing Wayne in Queen's Nest or examining the desk in New Orleans.

 ## Isabelle: Mind Control Link Damage
 Link Isabelle with another character, then mind control an enemy.
 The linked character will take damage, stunning them if they're a long coat and killing them if they're another enemy type.
 This can also be used for strategically damaging allies.

 ## Isabelle: Mind Control Carry
 Mind control an enemy, then knock out Isabelle.
-She can continue to mind control the enemy while another character carries her somewhere else.
+She can continue to control the enemy while an ally carries her somewhere else.

 ## Isabelle + Hector: Whiskey KO
 Link injured Hector and another character, then have Hector drink his whiskey.
 The other character will get knocked out.